SwiftGGTeam/the-swift-programming-language-in-chinese/CONTRIBUTING.md

 and a summary of what you changed.
 Hard wrap these lines at 72 characters and leave a blank line between paragraphs.
-Remember that the body of a commit is plain text, not markdown like the content of the book.
+The body of a commit is plain text, not markdown like the content of the book.

+Following these formatting conventions in your commit makes it easier to read in places like the output from `git` and notification emails.
 Most text editors can help you write a commit message by marking lines that are too long and hard wrapping text automatically.